bcgov/nr-rfc-processing/docs/re-architect.md

 Current implementation does a LOT of different things.
 With all the various tasks that get completed by the dailyupdate process, failures are likely.

+# Short Term Plan

+* migrate processing of data from on prem servers to GHA.
+*

 # Future Direction

 Dissect daily pipeline into smaller steps processes.
 Can piggy back on the